Lisiane’s story - from Southern Brazil to a Bachelor of Business and a role in international consulting

 “When I arrived in Ireland, I had that feeling that I didn’t know how to speak English at all, in spite of all the years I’d spent learning English in Brazil.
 The accent, and the speed at which people spoke to me just put me off and I was like ‘What is this person saying?!’.
 You kind of realise that actually, it’s because in Brazil, you probably learn English from a Brazilian person, which is not bad, but you’re learning from a local.

-“I took English courses in Ireland for a year with Galway Cultural Institute.
+“I took English courses in Ireland for a year with Galway Business and English School.
 I remember going out and talking to Irish people where you pick up all those extra little words you’d never learn at home, and you gradually start to get the inside jokes.
 When you reply to them for the first time is when you’re like ‘I’m getting this.
 I can hold a conversation’.”

 I ask her how that feels.
 She smiles.